 Algeria Joins The BRICS New Development Bank

-Algeria has been approved for membership in the BRICS New Development bank (NDB), the country's finance Ministry has announced.
+ALGIERS, Sept 2 (NNN-AGENCIES) - Algeria's finance Ministry has announced that the country has been approved for membership in the BRICS New Development Bank (NDB).

-The decision was taken on Saturday and announced by NDB chief Dilma Roussef at a meeting in Cape Town, South Africa.
+The decision was taken on Saturday and announced by NDB chief Dilma Roussef at a Cape Town, South Africa meeting.

 Created in 2015, the NDB's main mission is to mobilise resources for projects in emerging markets and developing countries.